-First, we studied chained NFs that use unmodified network drivers on top of a Linux OS.
-By automatically mining the hardware and OS-level performance counters of NFV service chains using our SCC Profiler, cloud providers can quickly and reliably identify performance bottlenecks.
-To prove this, we built the SCC run-time: a platform that employs I/O multiplexing and modified scheduling techniques to address the performance issues pinpointed by the SCC Profiler.
-Our systematic performance evaluation of standalone and chained service chains showed that SCC achieves (i) 3x lower end-to-end latency and (ii) 2x (up to 40x for certain percentiles) lower latency variance compared to a baseline solution.
-To achieve this performance, SCC reduces both: (i) cache misses and (ii) scheduling overheads.
+The second contribution of this thesis is an NFV platform that leverages I/O and scheduling techniques to address the issues uncovered by the profiler, thus achieving (i) 3x lower end-to-end latency and (ii) 2x (up to 40x for certain percentiles) lower latency variance compared to a baseline solution.
+This performance is achieved by reducing both cache misses and scheduling overheads.

-Secondly, to further improve the performance of chained NFs, we have designed and implemented SNF, a framework that synthesizes NFV service chains.
-SNF requires minimal I/O interactions with the NFV platform and applies single-read-single-write operations on the packets, early discards irrelevant traffic classes, while maintaining state across NFs.
-To realize the above properties, we parse the chained NFs and build a classification graph whose leaves represent unique traffic classes.
-Each leaf is associated with a set of packet header modifications for which we generate equivalent code that implements the same chain using a minimal set of elements.
-SNF synthesized long and stateful chains have been shown to operate at a line-rate of 40 Gbps.
-Using an OpenFlow switch as a classifier, SNF operated at 40 Gbps for three example ISP-level deployments.
+The third contribution of this thesis further improves the performance of service chains by introducing a packet processing synthesis framework.
+This framework requires minimal I/O interactions with the NFV platform and applies single-read-single-write operations on the packets, early discards irrelevant traffic classes, while maintaining state across NFs.
+Synthesized long and stateful service chains were shown to operate at line-rate 40 Gbps.
+Using an OpenFlow switch as a classifier, three synthesized ISP-level service chains were realized at 40 Gbps.